 GW’s Epilepsy Clinical Program

-Epidiolex is GW’s lead cannabinoid product candidate and is a proprietary oral solution of pure plant-derived cannabidiol, or CBD.
-GW’s Epidiolex development is initially concentrating on severe, orphan, early-onset, treatment-resistant epilepsy syndromes including Dravet syndrome, Lennox-Gastaut syndrome (LGS) and Tuberous Sclerosis Complex (TSC).
+GW’s epilepsy development has initially concentrated on three severe, orphan, early-onset, treatment-resistant epilepsy syndromes – including Dravet syndrome, Lennox-Gastaut syndrome (LGS) and Tuberous Sclerosis Complex (TSC).

 Pivotal-clinical trial program

 - We have conducted a series of clinical trials designed to obtain safety and efficacy data on our cannabidiol oral solution to provide to the FDA and other regulatory authorities around the world, designed to support approval as a prescription medicine.
-Initial target indications include Dravet syndrome, Lennox-Gastaut syndrome and Tuberous Sclerosis Complex.
+Initial target indications include Dravet syndrome, Lennox-Gastaut syndrome, and Tuberous Sclerosis Complex.
 In these trials, eligible patients are randomly assigned to receive GW's formulation of cannabidiol (Epidiolex) or placebo added to their current treatment and evaluated over a specific period of time.
 These trials are “blinded” meaning that patients, families, and physicians do not know which treatment arm they have been assigned.

 - GW’s Phase 3 pivotal trial program for Epidiolex includes two Phase 3 trials in Dravet syndrome, two in LGS, and one in TSC.
-Three of these trials, one in Dravet syndrome and two in LGS, have concluded. (see GW press releases: 14 March 2016 & 27 June 2016, 26 September 2016 and 6 May 2019).
+All of these trials have concluded. (see GW press releases: 14 March 2016, 27 June 2016, 26 September 2016 and 6 May 2019).
 Four of these studies are published in peer-reviewed journals to date – The New England Journal of Medicine, the Lancet, and the JAMA Neurology.

-- To learn more about GW’s Epidiolex clinical trials please see the ClinicalTrials.gov website here.
+- To learn more about GW’s ongoing Epidiolex clinical trials please see the ClinicalTrials.gov website here.

 Support and Advocacy Organizations